emge1/tracardi-firebase-connector/README.md

 Your Google's Firebase configuration data can be found on [Firebase](https://console.firebase.google.com/) > Settings > Project Settings (here scroll to bottom) > Add to web app > config.
-Optionally, you can add a service account credential to authenticate with Firebase as an admin.
+Optionally, you can add a service account credential (serviceAccount) to authenticate with Firebase as an admin.

 Query is a path to data you want to get.